learn-academy-2023-bravo/week-2-assessment-FLopez73/interview-questions.md

 Your answer: .map() needs to be assigend to a new variable since it returns a new array of the same length of the original.
 It is required to assing the .map method to a new function.

 Researched answer: There a a few paramateres that .map method takes and those are an element, index, array.
-The callbackFn parameter is the only one that is optional.
+The callbackFn parameter index and array are the ones that are optional.

 3. What is the difference between map and filter?